milansav/Data-Structures/README.md

 # Binary-Tree-Visualisation
-App for displaying binary trees, and other functions with binary trees
+App for displaying data structures and other functions with them

 # TO-DO:
+<b>Sorted Binary Tree</b><br>
   -Automatically adding nodes into tree